-When the temperatures start to shift and pumpkins begin to appear on stoops everywhere, we know Fall is just around the corner.
 As October comes into full view, National Depression and OCD Awareness Month will come along with it.
-Dedicated to mental health education as well as depression awareness, the month of October is to focus on screenings, prevention, and the general awareness of the many mental health challenges that we face.
+Dedicated to mental health education as well as depression awareness, the month of October hopes to focus on screenings, prevention, and the general awareness of the many mental health challenges that we face.

 As the general population continues to move toward embracing mental health in all its facets, we must properly understand why this shift is occurring.